Photo Source: Copyrighted © 2022

 Although they have been officially included as part of the Miao nationality in China, the Qanu possess their own distinct ethnic identity.
 The Qanu may also be known as the "Miao with Combs in Their Hair" to local people.
 There are many smaller Miao groups in China, such as the Qanu, who have not yet been thoroughly researched by Chinese linguists.
 In southern Guizhou, six different Miao "dialects" remain unclassified.
 One linguist states they are "presumably mutually unintelligible languages."
-These six unclassified groups amount to about 30,000 people.

 The lack of a written script has caused great anguish among the Miao for centuries.
 A Miao pastor, Wang Mingji, declared his feelings: "We Miao do not have writing.
 For thousands of years we have been like the blind, it has been very bitter.
 Everybody knows that there is nothing worse in the world than to be blind, however shimmering is the sun in the sky, however shining is the moon in the sky, however clear are the rivers and mountains on the earth, however beautiful are the flowers in the wilderness, the blind cannot see them anyway."